Pradders/BaderTransition_catalyst/README.md

 Final structure

 The user is then asked:
+'''
 Can you identify corresponding catalyst atoms in the two structures? (y/n):
+'''
 After confirmation:
+'''
 Enter catalyst atom indices (e.g. 1-35,40-45,50,52):
+'''
 The maximum displacement is displayed, followed by:
+'''
 Do these positions correspond sufficiently for the comparison? (y/n):
+'''
 If rejected, the analysis is cancelled.

+## Reference surface

+An optional reference surface may be supplied for structural visualisation.
+This is to ensure consistent alignment of atoms.
+If a reference folder is provided, the reference structure is used to align the catalyst surface in the Bader plot.
+If no reference folder is provided, the final structure is used as the reference surface.

 ## Key files, folders and inputs